benbenbang/types-confluent-kafka/README.md

 - `PATCH` version for backward-compatible bug fixes.

 This package will be released as frequently as possible to iterate faster and provide you with the latest features and improvements.
 Frequent releases also allow us to quickly address and release bug fixes to ensure the stability of the package.

+The commit follows [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), which is the driver of how the versioning works.